1st Canadian Parachute Battalion: Victoria Cross

-One member of the 1st Canadian Parachute Battalion, Corporal Frederick George Topham, was awarded the Victoria Cross for his actions east of the River Rhine, near Wesel, Germany, on 24 March 1945.
+One member of the 1st Canadian Parachute Battalion, Corporal Frederick George Topham, a medical orderly, was awarded the Victoria Cross.
+The Toronto native was the eleventh and youngest Canadian Victoria Cross winner in the Second World War.
+His life-saving actions in the drop zone, while under intense gun fire, and while badly wounded, saved the life of at least one paratrooper.
+This heroic action occurred east of the Rhine river, near Wesel, Germany, on 24 March 1945.